 Monitoring and reporting the presence of wild dogs is ongoing and trapping programs are being implemented on DIA and RAAF Base areas during 2023.
+Management programs were implemented in 2023 on three occasions with seven (7) wild dogs removed.

-Figure 12: Average wild dog observations 2019 -2022 DIA
+Figure 12: Average wild dog observations 2020 -2023 DIA